Djibouti: Early modern era

 On October 16 1884, Léonce Lagarde informed the commander of the cruiser Seignelay that the evacuation of Tadjourah and Sagallo by the Egyptians was imminent and advised immediate action.
-On October 18, as the Egyptians left Sagallo, the Seignelay’s steam launch slipped ashore, allowing Legras to seize the site without resistance and install a garrison of 14 men.
+On October 18, as the Egyptians left Sagallo, the Seignelays steam launch slipped ashore, allowing Legras to seize the site without resistance and install a garrison of 14 men.
 Over the following days, small posts were set up at Raïssali and Rood-Ali, though 35 Egyptian soldiers remained in Tadjourah.
-The Seignelay’s commander proposed military intervention, believing resistance unlikely, but Lagarde hesitated at the last moment.
+The Seignelays commander proposed military intervention, believing resistance unlikely, but Lagarde hesitated at the last moment.
 On November 17, aboard the Brandon, Lagarde entered Tadjoura after the Egyptian withdrawal, raised the French flag, and departed without establishing a permanent post.
 The positions created in October were soon abandoned, leaving only a symbolic occupation maintained by occasionally hoisting the French flag and sending a ship from time to time.